ogradyc01/GoldenCheetah/UG_Preferences_Data-Fields.md

 * `Values` - is a way to restrict and simplify the input into fields of type 'Text' and 'Short Text' - by adding a list of values, seperated by "," for a specific field, only those values can be entered into that particular field
 * `Diary` - if checked, the concatenated contents of all checked fields is show in the 'Activities' view - 'Side Bar' -> 'Activities Pane' and also in the 'Diary' view - 'Calendar' chart.

-_Note: You can use this to enter data for rides, where certain data was not captured at all, or to overwrite/correct certain values_
+_Note: You can use this to enter data for activities, where certain data was not captured at all, or to overwrite/correct certain values_

 ### Notes Keywords

 ![Preferences - Datafields - NotesKeywords](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/PreferencesDataFields_NotesKeywords.jpg)

-The section 'Notes Keywords' defines which field / field content is used to determine the color shown for a ride in e.g. the calendar view.
+The section 'Notes Keywords' defines which field / field content is used to determine the color shown for a activity in e.g. the calendar view.

 * `Field` - you need to select ONE text field, which will contain the keywords relevant to set the colors - the drop-down list offers all Text, Short Text and Textbox field maintained under 'Fields'.
 * `Use for Background` - if checked, the color is not applied to the text, but to the text background (this provides a behavior similar to GoldenCheetah 3.0x).